Attendance Matters

 What happens if you are late for school?

-If you arrive at school late, after 8.25am, you must enter school via main reception and speak to Miss Irving who will be at the late door.
-All pupils who are late twice in one week without a reason being provided by a parent/carer will be issued with a 1 hour Head Teacher detention on a Friday after school.
+If you arrive at school late, after 8.25am, you must enter school via main reception.
+All pupils who are late twice in one week without a reason being provided by a parent/carer will be issued with a 1 hour Head Teacher detention on a Wednesday after school.

 If lateness continues, parents will be invited into school for a formal meeting with the Guidance Support Officer and Guidance Leader to discuss the matter further.
 This will be a supportive meeting to help unpick why the pupil is arriving late to school.
 Support, guidance and advice will be shared at this meeting.